Kazem-ma79/CFScanner/README.md

 *   You can find which IP works on your domain name
 *   No need to scan all IP ranges, CDN IP addresses are included
 *   Project available on multiple platforms (Windows, Linux, Android, ...)
+*   Ping speed of IPs to find the fastest one

 ## Built With